 Hays County reports one new COVID-19 fatality

-The Hays County Health Department reported one new COVID-19 fatality July 27, a San Marcos woman in her 80s hospitalized at time of her death, bringing the total number of fatalities in the county to 25.
-The numbers in this report include data collected over the weekend.
+The Hays County Health Department reports one new COVID-19 fatality Aug.
+3, a Kyle man in his 70s who was hospitalized at the time of death.
+The total number of fatalities in the county is 29.

-The total number of received negative tests in the county is 21,109 with 66 tests still pending.
-The total number of hospitalizations is 98 and total current hospitalizations is 24 after five individuals were hospitalized.
+The total number of received negative tests in the county is now 21,684 with 55 tests still pending.
+The total number of hospitalizations is 107 and total current hospitalizations is 23 after two individuals were hospitalized and three were discharged.

-“COVID-19 is still here and still spreading in Hays County,” Schneider said.
-“If you don’t need to go out, stay home.
-If you go out, the best course of action is frequent hand washing, wearing a mask and staying six feet apart from others.”

 The University Star will continue to provide COVID-19 updates as any additional information is released.